nicollasricas/vscode-deck/README.md

 ## WIP Features

+- Advanced terminal creation and command execution with the new released API.
+- Support for Stream Deck Multi Actions.
 - Folder switch based on the type of project.
-- Support for Stream Deck Multi Actions.

 ## Getting Started

-1. Download _Visual Studio Code & Visual Studio_ on Stream Deck Store.
+1. Download _Visual Studio Code plugin_ on Stream Deck Store.
 2. Download _Stream Deck for Visual Studio Code_ on Visual Studio Code marketplace.

 ## Settings